Ethics (Edexcel A Level Business): Revision Note

 • Some MNCs have manufacturing facilities in countries where child labour is common

-• Usually in areas where children are are working to generate income for the family
+• Usually in areas where children are working to generate income for the family

 • MNCs using child labour in their supply chain face backlash, which can damage their brand and affect sales

-• E.g. There were protests outside the Primark Oxford Street store after a documentary revealed child labour working in their factories in Bangladesh
+• E.g. there were protests outside the Primark Oxford Street store after a documentary revealed that child labour was used in its factories in Bangladesh

 • Exploitation of labour can take the form of low wages and poor working conditions

-• E.g. working long hours and with poor ventilation
+• E.g. workers having to work long hours and with poor ventilation

-• MNCs are under increasing pressure from governments, customers and institutions such as the International Labour Organisation to take action to ensure their products and services do not involve exploited labour
+• MNCs are under increasing pressure from governments, customers and institutions, such as the International Labour Organisation, to take action to ensure that their products and services do not involve exploitative labour practices

-• When developing their marketing strategy, MNCs must consider the cultural and social differences in the countries in which they operate
+• When developing their marketing strategies, MNCs must consider the cultural and social differences in the countries in which they operate

 Misleading labelling

-• Labelling must comply with the regulation of the country
+• Labelling must comply with the regulations of the country

 • The information must be correct and not include any false information aimed at generating higher sales